4-mat/bd-autohost-bot-new/README.md

 ## Local Test Client

-A built-in testing environment lets you test commands and HTML pages without connecting the bot to Pokémon Showdown.
+A built-in testing environment lets you test commands and HTML pages without connecting the bot to Pokemon Showdown.

 Start it with: